isovector/draconian-results/pho.md

 #### Outdoor organized gatherings

-Outdoor organized seated gatherings with capacity for 1,000 people or more can only have 50% seated capacity.
-[Proof of vaccination] is required.
+Outdoor organized seated gatherings can have a capacity of 5,000 people or 50% capacity, whichever is greater.
+For example, if the venue has a normal seated capacity of 30,000 people, 15,000 people can attend.

 ### Organized gatherings by sector